Polynomial, trigonometric, and tropical activations: Experiments

 \subsection{Language Task: GPT-2 (124M) Next Token Prediction on OpenWebText}

 For the language modeling task, we trained the GPT-2 model \cite{radford2019language} on the OpenWebText dataset \cite{Gokaslan2019OpenWeb} for next-token prediction.
 The baseline GPT-2 used GELU activation, and we compared it against SiLU \citep{elfwing2018sigmoid}, Hermite, Fourier, and Tropical activations under our proposed initialization scheme.
 All models were trained with identical hyperparameters and initialization seeds to ensure consistent and reproducible comparisons.
 The evaluation metrics included: training and test losses and perplexities (which are simply the exponential of the loss).
-Table~\ref{res:gpt} and Figures~\ref{fig:owt_train}, \ref{fig:owt_val}, and \ref{fig:gpt} summarize our results.
-We reproduced all experiments using three different seeds, without cherry-picking or additional trials.
+Table~\ref{res:gpt} and Figures~\ref{fig:owt_train} and \ref{fig:owt_val} summarize our results.
+We reproduced all experiments using five different seeds.
 For each trial, we report the mean ± standard deviation at a fixed iteration.
 The experimental design followed the guidelines established in \cite{radford2019language} and the open source reproduction available at \cite{Karpathy2022}.
 We used a total batch size of $786,432$ of which a context length of $1024$ tokens for a total of $210,000$ iterations.

-All experiments were conducted under fixed configurations to ensure that any observed differences were solely due to the choice of activation function, allowing for fair and reproducible comparisons\footnote{The code to reproduce the experiments, the training, along with the different model weights, is available at: \href{https://github.com/K-H-Ismail/torchortho}{https://github.com/K-H-Ismail/torchortho}.}.
+All experiments were conducted under fixed configurations to ensure that any observed differences were solely due to the choice of activation function, allowing for fair and reproducible comparisons\footnote{The code to reproduce the experiments is available at: \href{https://github.com/K-H-Ismail/torchortho}{https://github.com/K-H-Ismail/torchortho}}.